 Clowney was a towering figure among the ministers of the OPC's second generation.
-Under his leadership, Westminster Seminary underwent ambitious plans for expansion, including significantly higher student enrollments, multiple campuses, and a constituency that grew far beyond the Orthodox Presbyterian Church.
+Two widely influential books of his were Called to the Ministry and Preaching and Biblical Theology.
+Under his leadership, Westminster Seminary underwent ambitious plans for expansion, including significantly higher student enrollments, multiple campuses, and a constituency that extended far beyond the Orthodox Presbyterian Church.